-It is intended that successful completion of the Secondary Education program will lead to initial licensure from the Commonwealth of Massachusetts to teach students in one or more of the following subject areas:
+A major in secondary education provides graduates with the foundation needed to successfully lead in a secondary classroom.
+Completion of the Secondary Education program leads to initial teaching licensure from the Commonwealth of Massachusetts in one of the following subject areas:

 - Biology (Grades 8 – 12)

 - Chemistry (Grades 8 – 12)

 - French (Grades 5 – 12)

 - Spanish (Grades 5 – 12)

 The comprehensive curriculum reflects secondary educators’ passion for their content and their desire to spark this same interest in their secondary students.
 At Stonehill College, secondary education candidates major in their disciplinary content areas to gain deep knowledge of the content and practices in their field.
 Candidates also major in secondary education to experience a comprehensive study of research based best practices in secondary teaching and learning.